Data protection

 What is Instagram?

 We have integrated Instagram functions on our website.
-Instagram is a social media platform operated by Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
+Instagram is a social media platform of the company Instagram LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
 Instagram has been a subsidiary of Meta Platforms Inc. since 2012 and is one of the Facebook products.
 Embedding Instagram content on our website is called embedding.
-This enables us to show you content such as buttons, photos or videos from Instagram directly on our website.
-If you call up web pages on our website that have an integrated Instagram function, data will be transmitted to Instagram, stored and processed.
+This allows us to show you content such as buttons, photos or videos from Instagram directly on our website.
+When you visit websites on our website that have an integrated Instagram function, data is transmitted to, stored and processed by Instagram.
 Instagram uses the same systems and technologies as Facebook.
-Your data will thus be processed across all Facebook companies.
+Your data is therefore processed across all Facebook companies.

-In the following we would like to give you a more detailed insight into why Instagram collects data, what data it is and how you can largely control the data processing.
-Since Instagram is owned by Meta Platforms Inc., we get our information from the Instagram policies on the one hand, but also from the Meta Privacy Policy on the other.
+Below we want to give you a more detailed insight into why Instagram collects data, what data it is and how you can largely control the data processing.
+Since Instagram belongs to Meta Platforms Inc., we get our information from the Instagram guidelines on the one hand, but also from the Meta privacy guidelines themselves on the other.

 Why do we use Instagram on our website?

-Facebook distinguishes between customer data and event data.
-We assume that this is the case with Instagram as well.
-Customer data are, for example, name, address, telephone number and IP address.
-This customer data will only be transmitted to Instagram if it has been "hashed" beforehand.
-Hashing means converting a record into a string.
-This allows you to encrypt the contact data.
-In addition, the “event data” mentioned above are also transmitted.
-Facebook – and consequently also Instagram – understands “event data” to be data about your user behavior.
-It can also happen that contact data is combined with event data.
-The contact data collected will be compared with the data that Instagram already has from you.
+Facebook differentiates between customer data and event data.
+We assume that this is also the case with Instagram.
+Customer data includes names, addresses, telephone numbers and IP addresses.
+These customer data will only be transmitted to Instagram if they have been "hashed" beforehand.
+Hashing means that a data set is converted into a character string.
+This allows the contact details to be encrypted.
+The "event data" mentioned above is also transmitted.
+Facebook - and consequently Instagram - understands "event data" to mean data about your user behavior.
+It can also happen that contact details are combined with event data.
+The contact details collected are compared with the data that Instagram already has about you.

-We assume that data processing works the same on Instagram as on Facebook.
-This means: if you have an Instagram account or have visited www.instagram.com , Instagram has set at least one cookie.
+We assume that data processing on Instagram works in the same way as on Facebook.
+This means: if you have an Instagram account or instagram.com Instagram has set at least one cookie.
 If this is the case, your browser sends information to Instagram via the cookie as soon as you come into contact with an Instagram function.
-This data will be deleted or made anonymous again after 90 days at the latest (after comparison).
-Although we have dealt intensively with Instagram's data processing, we cannot say exactly what data Instagram collects and stores.
+This data is deleted or anonymized after 90 days at the latest (after comparison).
+Although we have looked intensively into Instagram's data processing, we cannot say exactly which data Instagram collects and stores.

 These cookies were used in our test: